platinum-browser/Platinum-Legacy/README.md

+# IMPORTANT NOTICE

+I'm working on a version of Platinum that is not based on Catalyst.
+When it's ready, I'll be putting it in its own github repo, and archiving this one.

 ![image](https://img.shields.io/github/issues/redstone-scratch/Platinum?color=%230f172a&style=for-the-badge) ![image](https://img.shields.io/github/forks/redstone-scratch/Platinum?color=%230f172a&style=for-the-badge) ![image](https://img.shields.io/github/stars/redstone-scratch/Platinum?color=%230f172a&style=for-the-badge) ![image](https://img.shields.io/github/license/redstone-scratch/Platinum?color=%230f172a&style=for-the-badge) ![image](https://img.shields.io/github/downloads/platinum-browser/Platinum/total?style=for-the-badge)
 # Platinum
 An amazing and elegant ElectronJS web browser.
 A fork of the [Catalyst](https://github.com/JaydenDev/Catalyst) browser.